zer0k-z/gokz-discord-old-/README.md

 If you have any question, mention me zer0.k#2613 or go on the [my Discord channel](https://discord.gg/d79CR3M).
 Or send me a message through Steam, that works too.

 ---
-Special thanks to zealain for answering all of my dumb questions and Zach47 for the thumbnail server.
+Special thanks to zealain for answering all of my dumb questions, Ruto for fixing all of my dumb errors and Zach47 for the thumbnail server.